 Don’t let them cry it out.
 Don’t ignore them while they’re alone in their big dark room helpless.
 They need comfort and someone to rely on, they need their family.

-Ignoring your child will eventually lead to sleep, there are probably hundreds of millions of cases where crying children learn to “self soothe”.
+The truth is, that in most cases ignoring your child will eventually lead to sleep.
+There are probably hundreds of millions of cases where crying children learn to “self soothe”.
 Or have understood that no matter how much they cry, no one will come.
-But how will this affect them in their later life?
+So what’s the point?
+How will this affect them in their later life?

 There is so much literature out there about why your baby won’t sleep at night and there are tons of sleep training methods that claim that training your baby to sleep is the best thing to do.